 - Wag the Director: He demanded for a more redemptive ending on Desperate Housewives, which resulted in Dave sparing Mike and Susan's kid at the last minute.

 - Lt Hawk in Star Trek: First Contact was written to be gay, making him the first openly gay character in the franchise.
 All references to him being gay were left out of the script.
 He was given Word of Gay by way of a tie-in novel.

 - It's rumoured that in Tin Man Wyatt and DG were originally going to become a couple.
-It's unknown if this was changed due to Neal's stance on love scenes (see above) or simply because of the twenty year age difference between he and Zooey Deschanel.
+It's unknown if this was changed due to Neal's stance on love scenes (see above) or simply because of the twenty-year age difference between him and Zooey Deschanel.

 - According to Nathan Fillion, Neal was one of the actors being considered for Mal Reynolds in Firefly.

 - Dum-Dum Dugan was meant to appear in the Season 1 finale of Agent Carter to be on standby to shoot down Howard's plane.
 It was changed to Mr. Jarvis when Neal was unavailable.